 GOLDMAN: He responded today very forcefully.
 He held an impromptu press conference outside his team bus at the Tour of California race where he was competing.
 Armstrong blasted Landis, said we've got nothing to hide.
 And in his criticism of Landis, Armstrong zeroed in on Landis' doping suspension in 2006 and Landis' extensive campaign to exonerate himself that was done with the help of public donations.
 And here's what Armstrong said.

-Mr. LANCE ARMSTRONG (Pro Cyclist): You had somebody that's been under oath several times with a completely different version.
+LANCE ARMSTRONG: You had somebody that's been under oath several times with a completely different version.
 You have somebody that's written a book with a completely different version.
-You have somebody that took people's money for their defense someone said a million dollars - with a completely different version.
+You have somebody that took people's money for their defense - someone said a million dollars - with a completely different version.
 He says he has nothing.
 He's got no proof.
 It's his word versus ours.
 We like our work.
 We like where we stand.
 We like our credibility.

 SIEGEL: Okay.
 Thank you, Tom.

 SIEGEL: That's NPR's sports correspondent Tom Goldman.